Eriophorum gracile

 Eriophorum gracile is a species of flowering plant in the sedge family, Cyperaceae.
 It is known by the common name slender cottongrass, or slender cottonsedge.
 Eriophorum gracile is a plant with circumboreal distribution, extending south into mountain ranges of the Northern Hemisphere.
 It grows in wet areas such as bogs.

-Eriophorum gracile is a thin, tall perennial herb with a slender, rounded, solid, mostly naked stem reaching 30 to 60 centimeters in height.
+Eriophorum gracile is a thin, tall perennial herb with a slender, rounded, solid, mostly naked stem reaching in height.
 It produces a fluffy inflorescence atop its stem with a wispy, cottony white flower.
 The plants grow in colonies, often spreading vegetatively by rhizome.